 - 1. Standard Track Length: [Track length is determined by the amount of actual working area needed, the fall hazard, and by the length of the track from one end stop to the other.] - 2.
-Coverage Area: [Linear coverage up to and including the end stops of the monorail and up to 30-degrees off center perpendicular to the monorail.] - 3.
+Coverage Area: [Linear coverage up to and including the end stops of the monorail and up to 30 degrees off-center, perpendicular to the monorail.] - 3.
 Working Capacity: [All standard systems are designed for use with lanyards that limit the maximum average arresting force to 900 pounds.
 Worker capacity also depends on the number of people using the system at once.
-For more than two worker access, please contact a Rigid Lifelines technical sales specialist.]
+For more than two worker access, please contact a Rigid Lifelines Technical Sales Support Specialist.] - 4.
+Overall Height: [The overall height is measured at the highest point on the system after installation.] - 5.
+Trolley-Hook Height: [The trolley-hook height is measured by the distance from the ground to the underside of the trolley hook.]

-- 4. Overall Height: [The overall height is measured at the highest point on the system after installation.] - 5.
-Trolley-Hook Height: [The trolley-hook height is measured by the distance from the ground to the underside of the trolley hook.] - 6.
-Worker Pass-Ability: [Worker pass-ability depends on whether two workers need to pass one another while tied-off to the system.
-Worker pass-ability also requires a dual track system.] - 7.
+- 6. Worker Passability: [Worker passability depends on whether two workers need to pass one another while tied-off to the system.
+Worker passability also requires a dual track system.] - 7.
 Arm Reach: [Arm reach is determined by the distance from the column weldment to the trolley.] - 8.
-Column Spacing: [Column spacing is determined by the distance from one support column to the next.] - 9.
+Support Centers: [Support Center is determined by the distance from the center of one support column to the next.] - 9.
+Overhang: [Standard track overhangs are up to 18 inches from the center of a hanger location to the end of the trussed track.] - 10.
 Construction: [Fabricated using high-strength steel or ASTM A36 steel for structural components.]